PipedreamHQ/pipedream/docs/docs/workflows/steps/code/README.md

 const _ = require("lodash");
 ```

-In this example, `lodash` published their package to npm as a [CommomJS module](https://nodejs.org/api/modules.html).
+In this example, `lodash` published their package to npm as a [CommonJS module](https://nodejs.org/api/modules.html).
 You import CommonJS modules using the `require` statement.

 But you may encounter this error in workflows: